DrewNaylor/MSOfficeAppLauncherNext32/README.md

+# Notice of Deprecation
+**Important:** Drew's App Launcher is no longer officially supported after version 2.8.x.
+Visit the [UXL Launcher repository](https://github.com/DrewNaylor/UXL-Launcher) for the new version of the application launcher.
+Do note that Windows XP and Windows Vista are only officially supported with Drew's App Launcher version 2.8.x and below.
+UXL Launcher will not work on those operating system versions officially.

 # Welcome to the repository for my App Launcher for Microsoft Office 2010!
 This is the 32-bit version.
 Read the file "LICENSE" in a text editor for the entire license.
 The readme continues after this notice.